-As a software engineer, you create programs that help power the economy.
+As a software engineer, you don't just write code.
+You build the future.
 Nearly every industry depends on professionals like you.
 As such, there aren’t enough of your skills to satisfy the needs of an economy becoming more digital and automated each day.
 That's why the appeal of becoming a software engineer has never been higher.